zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-exitCriteria.md

 For more information about accessibility, see [portalfx-accessibility.md](portalfx-accessibility.md).

+### **Localization**

+Nearly 70% of Azure users are from outside of the United States.
+Therefore, it is important to make Azure a globalized product.
+There are a few requirements under the "Internationalization" criteria that your service is required to support.
+This is the same set of languages that are supported by Azure Portal for GA.
+For more information about internationalization requirements, see [http://aka.ms/azureintlrequirements](http://aka.ms/azureintlrequirements).
+For onboarding localization, please reach out to Bruno Lewin and the Internationalization team at [mailto:ibiza-interntnl@microsoft.com](mailto:ibiza-interntnl@microsoft.com).

 ###	Create Success Rate

 The success of an extension is combined of several factors, the most important of which is customer satisfaction.
 In order to ensure that every customer has a great customer experience, the extension should be within the create success rate.
 The create success rate is defined as the number of times the UX completes the generation process when the create button is clicked.
 When the extension meets or exceeds those factors, it is eligible for public preview or Global Availability.